Avoid Frauds & Scams

 What if you do get scammed?

-• Cancel all debit cards.
+- Cancel all debit cards.
 Credit card companies don't pay vendors right away.
 If you promplty report unauthorized charges, they won't pay, and you won't be charged.
-Debit transactions, on the other hand, are gone from your bank account.
+Debit transactions, on the other hand, are immediately removed from your bank account.
 They may be difficult to recover.

 Obviously, the best plan is to avoid scams.
 Healthy suspicion can serve us well.
 If it feels wrong, it probably is wrong.